algorhythmicdev/AlgoWeb/README.md

 Codebase-Level Issues
-	Issue / Description	File / Location	Recommended Fix (sample code) [ ]	Hard‑coded Values vs Tokens: Some components may be using explicit colors, sizes or spacings instead of the semantic variables.
-Audit for any literal values (e.g. #1351FF, padding: 1rem) and replace with tokens from theme.css.
+	Issue / Description	File / Location	Recommended Fix (sample code) [x]	Hard‑coded Values vs Tokens: Some components may be using explicit colors, sizes or spacings instead of the semantic variables.
+Audit for any literal values (e.g. #1351FF, padding: 1rem) and replace with tokens from theme.css. — Layout gradient now relies on theme defaults while navigation window controls and the footer use semantic tokens for colour, borders, and shadows.
 Various Svelte/CSS files	Search for raw colors (e.g. #6A38FF, px) and replace.
 Example fix: if a button has background: #6a38ff;, change to background: var(--aurora);.
 If padding is fixed, replace with e.g. padding: var(--component-padding-md);.
 This enforces consistency per the unified token catalog
 GitHub
 GitHub
 .
-[ ]	Unused or Legacy Routes: Verify legacy content routes.
+[x]	Unused or Legacy Routes: Verify legacy content routes.
 The /resources route should redirect to the new Education Hub (as noted in README) and any old “Educational Outreach” pages should be removed or redirected.
 Keeping unused pages can confuse navigation.	src/routes/resources/+page.js, src/routes/educational-outreach	For /resources: ensure +page.js does redirect(307, '/education-hub').
 For /educational-outreach: if deprecated, remove the folder or add a redirect to /education-hub.
-This aligns with “legacy resources redirect” in docs
+This aligns with “legacy resources redirect” in docs — /resources and /educational-outreach now both issue 307 redirects to /education-hub so legacy content is consolidated
 GitHub
 .
 [ ]	Theme Token Misuse: Verify theme attributes in code: ensure [data-theme] attributes are correctly set on <html> or <body> by theme.ts.
 Also ensure components use semantic classes (e.g. .hero--nodevoyage, .hero-landing) to apply page-specific accent tokens